Automatic AKS Upgrade

 The AKS upgrade process is managed by Microsoft, making it currently impossible to directly notify customers about the start and end of the upgrade.
 However, a fixed schedule is configured for each cluster, and it is possible to provide this information to customers if needed.

 This table outlines that sandbox clusters are scheduled for upgrades during the first week of every month, with auto-upgrades continuously activated.
-On the other hand, prod clusters are slated for upgrades during the third week of every month but will only be activated after the sandbox clusters have completed their upgrades.
+On the other hand, prod clusters without specific upgrade date are slated for upgrades during the third week of every month but will only be activated after the sandbox clusters have completed their upgrades.

 Using a fixed day of the week and a fixed hour for AKS upgrades can lead to potential issues such as overloading the Azure API with a large number of cluster upgrades happening simultaneously.
 To avoid this, a strategy of spreading the upgrades uniformly throughout the week and different times is implemented.